SavannahWithAnH/Earthquakes_HTML/READme.md

 ![image](https://github.com/SavannahWithAnH/Earthquakes_HTML/assets/126124356/4fc21cd4-f440-4ce5-af7c-562cfadd9468)

-When you click a dataset (such as "All Earthquakes from the Past 7 Days"), you will be given a JSON representation of that data.
-Use the URL of this JSON to pull in the data for the visualization.
-The following image is a sampling of earthquake data in JSON format:
-4-JSON

 Import and visualize the data by doing the following:

 Using Leaflet, create a map that plots all the earthquakes from your dataset based on their longitude and latitude.